 Defense Summary

 Understanding how defense works in Diablo 4 is very important if you want to spend your time slaying monsters rather than decorating the carpet.
-To put it simply, defense comes down to stacking your Life and/or Barrier as well as lots of different kinds of Damage Reduction and not chugging Healing Vials like your life depends on it (because it does).
+To put it simply, defense comes down to stacking your Life and/or Barrier, building Armor and Resistances, as well as lots of different kinds of Damage Reduction and not chugging Healing Vials like your life depends on it (because it does).

 Credits